-"This proposal will not have any effect on competition within Wake County.
-The patients to be served by this facility are existing dialysis patients, and future patients residing in western Wake County. ...
-The DaVita Wake Forest facility is approximately 25 road miles from the BMA Cary facility.
-In addition, there are at least three other BMA facilities closer to the DaVita facility.
-Consequently, this facility is not likely to be serving patients who might otherwise choose to receive dialysis treatment at the DaVita location."
+"The patients to be served by this facility are existing dialysis patients, and future patients residing in western Wake County. ...
+The DaVita Wake Forest facility is approximately 20 miles from the BMA Southwest Wake facility.
+In addition, there are at least three other BMA facilities closer to the DaVita proposed [sic] facility.
+Consequently, this facility is not likely to be serving patients who might otherwise choose to receive dialysis treatment at the new DaVita location."